 “Marijuana” means both Medical Marijuana and Retail Marijuana as those terms are defined herein.

 “Marijuana Establishment” means both a Medical Marijuana Establishment and a Retail Marijuana Establishment as those terms are defined herein.

+“Marijuana Hospitality Business” means an entity licensed to permit the use or consumeption of marijuana within a Consumption Area.

 “Medical Marijuana” means marijuana that is grown and sold pursuant to the provisions of these regulations, the Colorado Medical Marijuana Code and Section 14 of Article XVIII of the Colorado Constitution.